Quality Bus Corridor: Effectiveness

 According to the Dublin Transportation Office (now part of the National Transport Authority), the number of cars entering Dublin's inner city at the canal cordon points reduced by 10,708 (21.43%) from November 1997 to November 2009.
 Conversely the number of bus passengers entering the inner city increased by 15016 (49.17%) during the same period.
 However between 2003 and 2004 there was a reduction in bus passengers entering the inner city of 7.10%.
 In part this was attributed to the introduction of the Luas system, but an increase in car traffic of 5.74% was also noted.

 The effectiveness of the QBCs are compromised at various pinch points along the routes.
-In particular, the routing of the majority of buses on the Lucan routes through Lucan and Chapelizod villages at peak mean that time savings can be frittered away on narrow congested streets filled with school traffic.
+In particular, the routing of the majority of buses on the Lucan routes through Lucan and Chapelizod villages at peak mean that time savings may be lost on narrow congested streets filled with school traffic.